 This course will assist the student in developing the ability to use and understand sign language at the beginning level.
 Classes will include readiness exercises, skills development, direct interaction activities and sign vocabulary building.
-Prerequisite: LNGN120
+Prerequisite: LNGN120 their knowledge of the Spanish-speaking countries through authentic readings and videos.
+They will also write essays on a variety of themes and will use complex sentence structures.
+Ample listening activities will enhance this course to sharpen students' listening comprehension and speaking skills.
+Prerequisite: LNGN106

-LNGN205 Spanish III
+LNGN205 Spanish III 3 Credits